AlexiaChen/mpvss-rs/README.md

 # MPVSS - A Simply Publicly Verifiable Secret Sharing Library

 The library implements a simple PVSS scheme in Rust.
-The algorithm is based on "A Simple Publicly Verifiable Secret Sharing Scheme and its Application to Electronic Voting" by Berry Schoenmakers.

 ## What is PVSS?